 The data logger requires a power supply.
 It can receive power from a variety of sources, operate for several months on non-rechargeable batteries, and supply power to many sensors and devices.
-The data logger operates with external power connected to the green POWER IN port on the side of the wiring panel (see Wiring Panel and Terminal Functions).
+The data logger operates with external power connected to the green POWER IN port on the side of the wiring panel.
+See Wiring Panel and Terminal Functions.
 The positive power wire connects to the Power (10-32 Vdc) terminal.
 The negative wire connects to G. The power terminals are internally protected against polarity reversal and high voltage transients.

-The primary power source, which is often a transformer, power converter, or solar panel, connects to the charging regulator, as does a nominal 12 VDC sealed rechargeable battery.
-A third connection connects the charging regulator to the 12V and G terminals of the POWER IN port.
-UPS (uninterruptible power supply) is often the best power source for long-term installations.
+The primary power source, which is often a transformer, power converter, or solar panel, connects to the charging regulator, as does a rechargeable battery.
+A third connection connects the charging regulator to the terminals of the POWER IN port.
+A UPS (uninterruptible power supply) is often the best power source for long-term installations.
 If external alkaline power is used, the alkaline battery pack is connected directly to the POWER IN port.
-External UPS consists of a primary-power source, a charging regulator external to the data logger, and an external battery.
+An external UPS consists of a primary-power source, a charging regulator external to the data logger, and an external battery.

-Sustained input voltages in excess of those listed in the, can damage the transient voltage suppression.
+Sustained supply (input) voltages in excess of those listed in Power requirements (p.
+238) can damage the transient voltage suppression.

 Ensure that power supply components match the specifications of the device to which they are connected.

 When connecting power, switch off the power supply, insert the connector, then turn the power supply on.
-Troubleshooting power supplies (p.
-149)
+See Troubleshooting power supplies (p.
+197) for more information.